natalieagus/50002/docs/FPGA/installation.md

 {:.highlight}
 The login password for the Windows VM is `user`.

+If you have USB-C port with USB 4/Thunderbolt 3 or 4/USB 3 Gen 2x2 or Gen 2 connection or *better*, you can use an external SSD to store the VM image, and load it from there **directly** so it does not have to take up space in your internal SSD.
+Both your external SSD and your laptop/desktop must support the same high-speed USB-C standard for optimal performance.

+#### Shared Folders

+Shared folders allow **seamless** file transfer between your host OS and your VM without using USB drives or network sharing.
+The steps highly depends on which hypervisor you used.
+Search on Google (or other search engines) for the most updated guides.
+* In VirtualBox, this feature requires **Guest Additions**,
+* In VMware, it requires VMware Tools

+Once enabled, the shared folder appears as a **mounted** **drive** or network location inside the VM, allowing easy access to host files.
+This is useful for file exchange, for example: you can create a Lucid V2 project in this shared folder and code in your host OS using Alchitry Labs (less lag).
+Then switch to your VM for [**building** the project](#create-a-test-project-and-build) using Vivado.
+Finally, switch back to your host OS to [load the binary to the FPGA using Alchitry loader](#using-alchitry-loader).

+{:.note}
+When possible, configure your virtual machine to **access a USB device** so you can load the binary to the FPGA after compilation.
+Search on Google (or other search engines) for the most updated guides.

 #### x86: Installing Natively
 We recommend you to install [Vivado ML Edition - 2023.2](https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/vivado-design-tools/2023-2.html).
 You are free to install the [latest](https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/vivado-design-tools/2024-2.html) version too: Vivado 2024.2.